lmerchant/argovis_convert_netcdf_to_json/Readme.md

     "bgcMeas", "measurements"

-Mappings and variables from the initial file before any temperature conversion:
+Mappings and variables from the initial file before any conversions:

     "goship_names", "goship_ref_scale", "goship_units"